Vaultionizer/vault-docs/docs/pm/use_cases/uc_create_space.md

 grand_parent: Project management
 ---

-# Use Case Specification: Show file structure
+# Use Case Specification: Create Space
 {: .no_toc }

 ## Table of contents